VIV1730/Super-Market-Bill-Generation/README.md

 # Super-Market-Bill-Generation

 ## Introduction
-The Vamsy Supermarket Billing System is a Python-based program designed to simplify the billing process for a supermarket.
+The Vivek Supermarket Billing System is a Python-based program designed to simplify the billing process for a supermarket.
 It allows customers to select items, specify quantities, and generate a structured bill with GST calculations.
 This system makes the checkout process efficient, accurate, and user-friendly.

 ## Objective
 The objective of this project is to: